Sai-10z/EstateIQ/README.md

 # 📝 Project Note

-> **EstateIQ** demonstrates how a machine learning model can be transformed into a production-style web application by combining data preprocessing, feature engineering, regression modeling, and Flask-based deployment.

-The project highlights the complete workflow from preparing housing data and training predictive models to delivering real-time house price predictions through an interactive web interface.
+> **EstateIQ** showcases the complete machine learning workflow, from data preprocessing and feature engineering to regression modeling and real-time house price prediction through a Flask-based web application.

 ---